davidmalcolm/texi2rst/output/specifying-attributes-of-variables.rst

   Common Type Attributes).

 mode (``mode``)

+  .. index:: mode variable attribute

-  ``mode`` variable attributeThis attribute specifies the data type for the declaration-whichever type corresponds to the mode ``mode``.
+  This attribute specifies the data type for the declaration-whichever type corresponds to the mode ``mode``.
 This in effect lets you request an integer or floating-point type according to its width.